 This employee would have 5 years of service and would be entitled to 3 months' notice of non-renewal.
 During these 3 months, the employee must be allowed to work and be paid for a minimum of 86% time.

-- How do you implement a 12-month non-renewal notice period requirement for an individual on a less than 12-month (A-term) appointment?
+- How is a 12-month non-renewal notice period requirement implemented for an individual on a less than 12-month (A-term) appointment?

 No matter what the employee's term of appointment (i.e., 9-month, 10-month, 12-month), the eligible academic professional or administrative employee gets the same notice period, based on years of service.
 If the employee is on a term less than 12 months, they are entitled to the full notice period, but are only paid for that part of the year which is part of the paid appointment.
 The rest of the notice period is not paid.

 Example: An individual worked a 100% 6-month appointment every year and after 12 years received a notice of non-renewal.
 The employee would be entitled to a 12-month notice period that would include 6 months of paid time worked, and 6 months not worked or paid.

 - If the unpaid time of the notice period comes at the end of the notice period requirement, how is the information to be entered into the Human Resource Management System (HRMS)?
 How should insurance be handled?

 The employee must be placed on a Short Work Break during the period of unpaid time.
 The OHR Employee Benefits Department must be contacted to ensure correct insurance billing at the subsidized rate.
 Effective immediately after the period of unpaid time ends, the employee must be returned from the Short Work Break, and then the appointment must be terminated.
 The return and the appointment termination must be effective on the same date.

 - Is an alternative to serving out the notice period available to the P&A employee receiving a non-renewal of appointment notice?